-The Concordat to Support the Career Development of Researchers sets out the expectations and responsibilities of researchers, their managers, employers and funders.
-It aims to increase the attractiveness and sustainability of research careers in the UK and to improve the quantity, quality and impact of research for the benefit of UK society and the economy.
+The Concordat to Support the Career Development of Researchers, commonly known as the Researcher Development Concordat, sets out the expectations and responsibilities of researchers, their managers, employers and funders.
+It aims to improve the employment and support for researchers and research careers in higher education in the UK.
+It is a UK-wide initiative, managed by Vitae, a non-profit organisation dedicated to supporting researcher development.

 The Concordat's key principles:

-Vitae has produced a Briefing for Managers of Researchers which explains the requirements of the Concordat.
+Vitae has produced a specific guidance for researchers and specific guidance for managers of researchers which explains the requirements of the Concordat.

-The following documents were submitted for the HR Excellence in Research Award:
+The following documents comprised ARU’s original submission for the HR Excellence in Research Award in 2013:

 A further internal review of the HR Excellence in Research Award is required after six years.
 In preparation, we compiled a three-page summary report, and updated the original plan with progress against the Gap Analysis and Action Plan produced in May 2017, with new actions added into the plan to cover the next two-year period.

-The following documents were submitted to Vitae as part of this six year internal review:
+The following documents were submitted to Vitae as part of our 2019 six-year internal review: